bendisposto/generative-testing-legacy-java/README.md

 # Legacy Kata

-This is a prototypical implementation of an idea I had when doing the Trivia kata at the Dortmund Dojo.
+This is a prototypical implementation of an idea I had when doing the Trivia kata (https://github.com/caradojo/trivia) at the Dortmund Dojo (https://www.meetup.com/de-DE/Softwerkskammer-Ruhrgebiet/).
 We used the original version of the trivia game as an oracle to verify that the refactored version of the game does the same thing as the original program.

 We used a single test case (implied by the GameRuner class) and ran it with a bunch of different seeds.
 This leads to several system tests, but they all shared their context, in this case 3 players and a very specific sequence of method calls.